Collinbrown95/resume/markdown/resume-detailed.md

 > **3. Horizontal Technical Advisory**

+**Reduce Cloud Costs on a Major Data Analytics Platform**

+* Automated and delegated contacting approximately 900 users of one of our organization's major analytics platforms to identify which untracked cloud resources could be deleted.

+* Directly reduced the annual cloud bill for one of our organization's major analytics platforms by over 10% in approximately 2 weeks, and provided recommendations that resulted in a further 20% reduction in the cloud bill.

 **Cloud-Native Redesign of a Large Data Processing System**

 * Provided technical advisory services to a project team engaging in a cloud-native redesign of a data processing system for a large statistical program at Statistics Canada.